Didactics and Resident Education

 Multidisciplinary Tumor Board Conference

-Discussions of cancer cases from all affiliated hospitals take place in the Multidisciplinary Tumor Board Conference attended by all Head and Neck faculty, medical and radiation oncology, pathology and all ENT residents.
-Eight attendings from our department routinely attend the conference, with cases presented by the chief residents for each hospital service.
-The chief residents also distribute relevant current literature on the topics at hand in advance.
+Discussions of cancer cases from all affiliated hospitals take place in the Multidisciplinary Tumor Board Conference attended by all Head and Neck Surgery faculty, medical and radiation oncology, pathology and all ENT residents.
+The Head and Neck chief resident also distributes relevant current literature on the topics at hand in advance.
 During the conference, residents have opportunities to present for their treatment plan, including evidence-based rationale.

 Faculty mentors are involved with regular journal club discussions.
-Articles are sometimes chosen from the AAO-HNS Home Study Course, and sometimes based on a particular topic of the residents’ or faculty’s choice.
+Articles are chosen from the AAO-HNS Home Study Course, or based on a particular topic of the residents’ or faculty’s choice.
 There is a specific format by which discussion is structured, which involves highlighting the strengths and weaknesses of the papers, analyzing the data, and discussing whether the paper should or will change clinical practice.

 Otology Case Conference

 A monthly case conference is based on in-depth discussions of specific otologic/neuotologic cases.
 The PGY4 resident assigned to the Otology rotation collects the pertinent data and presents the case.
 Discussion then ensues regarding the differential diagnosis, treatment plan, and surgical procedures and complications if indicated.

 Grand Rounds topics change monthly based on an annual cycle.
 One external invited speaker presents monthly.
 The PGY5 residents are required to give one evening Grand Rounds presentation each year.
 The faculty mentor, who is one of the subspecialists in that month’s area, helps to select the topic.
 The faculty member then assists the resident in putting together a coherent, educational, current literature-based presentation that is given to the entire department.